 - Differentiated Investment Strategy.
 We seek to acquire and lease freestanding, single-tenant commercial real estate properties where a tenant engages with or services its customers and conducts activities at the property that are essential to the generation of its sales and profits.
 We primarily seek to invest in properties leased to middle-market companies that we determine have attractive credit characteristics and stable operating histories.
 We believe middle-market companies are underserved from a capital perspective and that we can offer them attractive real estate financing solutions while allowing us to enter into leases that provide us with stable cash flows and attractive risk-adjusted returns.
 Furthermore, the properties we invest in with middle-market companies typically are smaller assets, in terms of square footage.
-As a result, our average size investment of \$2.7 million as of December 31, 2023 provides a level of diversity in our portfolio, in that we do not have oversized amounts of capital attributable to any individual property.
+As a result, our average size investment of \$2.9 million as of December 31, 2024 provides a level of diversity in our portfolio, in that we do not have oversized amounts of capital attributable to any individual property.
 Our differentiated strategy benefits from us maintaining a close relationship with our existing tenants, allowing us to source additional investments from these tenants and establishing a position as a preferred capital provider, helping our tenants grow their businesses and address their real estate needs. - Disciplined Underwriting Leading to Strong Portfolio Characteristics.
 We generally seek to invest in single assets or portfolios of assets through transactions which range in aggregate purchase price from \$2 million to \$100 million.
 Our focus on investing in properties operated by middle market and smaller operators provides us with what we believe is a large addressable market of investment opportunities, one in which our tenants are largely undeserved from a capital perspective.
 In addition, because we invest in smaller sized, more granular properties, our assets are more fungible in that the properties typically are more commercially desirable given their smaller footprint, and as such there are more potential tenants that could operate in the property were we to need to re-tenant for any reason.
-As of December 31, 2023: - Our leases had a weighted average remaining lease term (based on annualized base rent) of 14.0 years, with only 4.7% of our annualized base rent attributable to leases expiring prior to January 1, 2029; - Master leases contributed 65.7% of our annualized base rent; - Our portfolio's weighted average rent coverage ratio was 3.8x, with leases contributing 73.2% of our annualized base rent having rent coverage ratios in excess of 2.0x (excluding leases that do not report unit-level financial information); - Our portfolio was 99.8% occupied; - Leases contributing 98.7% of our annualized base rent provide for increases in future annual base rent that generally range from 1.0% to 4.0% annually, with a weighted average annual escalation equal to 1.7% of base rent; and - Leases contributing 95.9% of annualized base rent were triple-net. - Growth-Oriented Balance Sheet Scalable Infrastructure.
-We believe our financial position, liquidity and existing operating infrastructure are supportive of our external growth strategy.
-As of December 31, 2023, our total liquidity was \$779.6 million, including \$49.0 million of cash and cash equivalents and restricted cash, \$130.6 million available upon settlement of our outstanding forward equity contracts, and \$600.0 million of availability under our senior unsecured revolving credit facility that matures in February 2026.
+As of December 31, 2024: - Our leases had a weighted average remaining lease term (based on annualized base rent) of 14.0 years, with only 5.8% of our annualized base rent attributable to leases expiring prior to January 1, 2030; - Master leases contributed 66.1% of our annualized base rent; - Our portfolio's weighted average rent coverage ratio was 3.5x, with leases contributing 70.4% of our annualized base rent having rent coverage ratios in excess of 2.0x (excluding leases that do not report unit-level financial information); - Our portfolio was 99.7% occupied; - Leases contributing 98.4% of our annualized base rent provide for increases in future annual base rent that generally range from 1.0% to 4.0% annually, with a weighted average annual escalation equal to 1.7% of base rent; and - Leases contributing 96.6% of annualized base rent were triple-net. - Extensive Tenant Financial Reporting Supports Active Asset Management.
+We seek to enter into leases that obligate our tenants to periodically provide us with corporate and/or unit-level financial reporting, which we believe enhances our ability to actively monitor our investments, actively evaluate credit risk, negotiate lease renewals and proactively manage our portfolio to protect stockholder value.
+As of December 31, 2024, leases contributing 98.9% of our annualized base rent required tenants to provide us with specified unit-level financial information.